Exporting Interfaces Using Frida¶

 app.exampleFunc1("FIRE", "RPA")

-For multi-instance applications, you need to get the instance of the multi-instance application
+For multi-instance apps, you need to get the corresponding instance:

 app = d.application("com.android.settings", user=UID)